Juan de Tassis, 1st Count of Villamediana: Embassy to England

 Tassis headed a Spanish-Flemish delegation which visited England in 1603 to seek an end to the war with England which had begun in 1585.
-Elizabeth had recently died and her successor James I sought to end the long and draining conflict with Spain which he inherited.
+Elizabeth I had recently died and her successor James I sought to end the long and draining conflict with Spain which he inherited.

 There was a false rumour of his arrival in England in June 1603.
 He arrived at Dover on 23 August.
 The Earl of Devonshire brought him to lodge at Christ Church, Oxford before meeting King James and Anne of Denmark at Woodstock Palace.
 Efforts were made to ensure his reception was equal to that given to the French ambassador, the Marquis of Rosny.
 However, one of his entourage died of the plague at Oxford, and so his audience with the King was deferred.
 Arbella Stuart wrote that he brought perfumed leather goods as gifts for courtiers.
 Tassis moved to Southampton, and was received by King James and Anne of Denmark at Winchester on 24 September.
 He gave a speech in Spanish which was translated into Italian for King James.
 Lewes Lewknor gave the King's reply in Spanish.

 At Salisbury, landlords were dissatisfied with payments for lodging his retinue, and there was a riot during which a Spanish man was killed.
+When James and Anne of Denmark planned to make a Royal Entry to Southampton on 30 October, Villamediana rented window space along the route to watch the procession.

 Tassis attended the court masque The Vision of the Twelve Goddesses in January 1604, and danced with Lucy, Countess of Bedford.
 The French ambassador Christophe de Harlay, Count of Beaumont was not invited.
-In April Tassis asked King James if the Constable Velasco could be lodged at Somerset House, and Anne of Denmark granted his request.
+In April, Tassis asked King James if the Constable Velasco could be lodged at Somerset House, and Anne of Denmark granted his request.
 In June, as the Constable had not yet arrived, Tassis moved into the lodging at Somerset House that had been prepared for Velasco.
 Tassis and the Constable bought jewels as gifts for the ladies of the court of Denmark, some from Arnold Lulls in London, several from goldsmiths in Brussels.

-The Anglo-Spanish peace treaty was successfully signed on 28 August 1604.
+The Constable came to London in August 1604, and the Anglo-Spanish peace treaty was successfully signed on 28 August.
+When Tassis left England, Anne of Denmark gave him a chain of gold fashioned like snakes, enamelled green and set with diamonds, supplied by a London goldsmith.
+Nicholas Howker, for £180.

+After the Gunpowder Plot, the Jesuit Henry Garnet was arrested at Hindlip Hall.
+He was brought to the Tower of London and questioned.
+He mentioned visiting Tassis two or three times, at Walsingham House and at Somerset House.

 Later life

 Tassis died in 1607 and was buried at the Principal Chapel of the Convento de San Agustín, Valladolid.
-His son, Juan de Tassis y Peralta, 2nd Count of Villamediana, assassinated in 1622, inherited the Villamediana title and the position of head of the Imperial Posts.
+His son, Juan de Tassis, 2nd Count of Villamediana, inherited the Villamediana title and the position of head of the Imperial Posts, before being assassinated in 1622.